khakhalin/notes/keywords/oop.md

 * **Static method** - a method that is just included in the class hierarchy, but doesn't need an instance.
 Good for utility functions.

 # Specifics of OOP in Python

+**Non-local variables**: when defining function within a function, we can make local variables of the outer function become sorta "global" for the inner function, which may be handy.
+If you only plan to read from this variable, just refer to it as if it's global.
+If you plan to update it, write `nonlocal var_name` inside the inner function, as if declaring it.
+After that it won't be masked.
+🔥  Is it actually just a naive way to describe some of the "smarter" concepts listed below?

+Apparently functions can have properties (as if they were in class), but that's weird, and almost always  not recommended: https://sethdandridge.com/blog/assigning-attributes-to-python-functionss
+🔥  Is it actually just a naive way to describe some of the "smarter" concepts listed below?

 To create a **static method**, use `@staticmethod` magic immediately before declaration (before the `def` line).
 They obviously don't take `self` as the first argument.
 As "staticness" of methods is implicit in Python (via either using or not using `self` as the first argument), the `@` decorator is entirely about communicating your intent, not about changing the way the method behaves. _Is it true?_